 When should you give your lawn a final cut for winter?

-When the weather stays cold consistently at about 5℃ (41) or lower and when leaves begin to fall, you should give your lawn a final cut for the winter season.
+When the weather stays cold consistently at about 50⁰F or lower and when leaves begin to fall, you should give your lawn a final cut for the winter season.
 Don’t wait for the first frost.
+Check out when to stop mowing your lawn.

 To Sum Up